ldsouza/ldsouza.github.io/2016-08-04-your-filename.md

 Power BI is complementary to Excel.

-Shift to mobile computing - more and more work is being done on mobile devices compared to what it once was.
+Shift to mobile computing - more and more work is being done on mobile devices compared to what it once was. consume on phones and tablets, executives , mobile workers, deliver a great experience on phones and tablets.

+Micrsoft acqired Datazen, interactive BI on mobile devices